dock2dock/docker/README.md

 ## Prerequisites

-- Docker Desktop installed (Windows, Mac, or Linux)
+- [Docker](https://docs.docker.com) installed (Windows, Mac, or Linux)

-> ⚠️ To ensure Docker Desktop restarts after a rebook
+> ⚠️ If you're using Docker Desktop.
+To ensure Docker Desktop restarts after a reboot
 > - Open `Docker Desktop`.
 > - Go to Settings > General.
 > - Enable `Start Docker Desktop when you log in`.

-- Docker Compose (included with Docker Desktop)
+- Docker Compose (included with Docker)

 ## Docker images